-Alzheimer’s Disease Education and Referral Center (ADEAR).
+Alzheimer's and related Dementias Education and Referral Center (ADEAR).
 Provides current Alzheimer’s disease information and resources from the National Institute on Aging.
 Offers information for people with Alzheimer’s disease, their families, and professionals, including information on clinical trials.

 Caregiver Resource Center.
 Provides information on caregiving, planning for long-term care services, and employee assistance.

 CarePathways.
 Created and maintained by nurses to provide access to healthcare information, products, and services.

 Family Caregiver Alliance, National Center on Caregiving.
 Information, education, services, research, and advocacy for those caring for people with chronic, disabling health conditions.

 Federal Government Programs may offer support.
 They include:

 - Center for Medicare and Medicaid Services (CMS) provides the latest information and resources on government-sponsored health programs, such as: